Home » About » RNZRSA Modernisation Programme » Stage One: Constitution Update

 Support to New Zealand's veterans of military service and their whānau remains the core purpose of the organisation.
 A workshop held at the RNZRSA's National Council in 2022 identified the need to change how we deliver that support to better meet the needs of future generations, and ensure the RSA movement has a sustainable future.

 Another key driver for constitutional change is legislative compliance.
-To meet the Incorporated Societies deadline for re-registration of Societies of 5 April 2026, RNZRSA must include any organisation changes in both the RNZRSA Constitution and the Model Constitution for RSA Associations.
+To meet the Incorporated Societies deadline for re-registration of Societies of 5 April 2026, RNZRSA must include any organisation changes in both the RNZRSA Constitution and the Model Constitution for Associations.

 A Constitution Working Group was formed to look at the options available to address the issues that have been identified.